frame-lang/frame_transpiler/docs/index.rst

 As with "#" for systems, Frame uses a special token "$"  to indicate that an identifier is a state.
 Frame systems have optional "blocks" that provide the structure for a system spec.
 States must live inside the "-machine-" block.

 However these states don't do anything.
+Let's fix that.

+Events
+^^^^^^^

-We will next add event handlers to provide behavior for our lamp.
+Events drive activity in Frame systems.
+To do so, we must add **event handlers** to our states to provide behavior for our lamp.

 .. code-block::
+    :caption: Machine Block
        #Lamp

        -machine-